 The contextual substitution, called Dash Lookup in this example, contains one ContextSubstFormat1 subtable called the DashSubtable.
 The subtable specifies two contexts: a SpaceGlyph followed by a DashGlyph, and a DashGlyph followed by a SpaceGlyph.
 In each sequence, a single substitution replaces the SpaceGlyph with a ThinSpaceGlyph.

-The Coverage table, labeled DashCoverage, lists two glyph IDs for the first glyphs in the SpaceGlyph and DashGlyph sequences.
+The Coverage table, labelled DashCoverage, lists two glyph IDs for the first glyphs in the SpaceGlyph and DashGlyph sequences.
 One SubRuleSet table is defined for each covered glyph.

 SpaceAndDashSubRuleSet lists all the contexts that begin with a SpaceGlyph.
 It contains an offset to one SubRule table (SpaceAndDashSubRule), which specifies two glyphs in the context sequence, the second of which is a DashGlyph.
 The SubRule table contains an offset to a SubstLookupRecord that lists the position in the sequence where the glyph substitution should occur (position 0) and the index of the SpaceToThinSpaceLookup applied there to replace the SpaceGlyph with a ThinSpaceGlyph.
 DashAndSpaceSubRuleSet lists all the contexts that begin with a DashGlyph.
 An offset to a SubRule table (DashAndSpaceSubRule) specifies two glyphs in the context sequence, and the second one is a SpaceGlyph.
 The SubRule table contains an offset to a SubstLookupRecord, which lists the position in the sequence where the glyph substitution should occur, and an index to the same lookup used in the SpaceAndDashSubRule.
 The lookup replaces the SpaceGlyph with a ThinSpaceGlyph.